holochain/scaffolding/guides/cli.md

 - `-p`, `--package-manager <package-manager>`
   The package manager to use for scaffolding the example.
 Can be one of the following: "bun", "npm", "pnpm", or "yarn".

+- `--setup-nix <setup-nix>`
+  Whether to setup the holonix development environment for the example hApp

 #### Arguments

 - `<example>`